To view the whole document, please use the slider on the right of the image.

 The Friends of Christchurch Park is a voluntary organisation with about 500 members.
 We believe that this Grade II listed park is special and try to support it in as many ways as we can.

-Every year we run a series of free events, please click here to go to our Events page.
-For members of the public.
+Every year we run a series of free events, for members of the public.
 Our bird and bat walks in the spring and autumn are led by experts and have proved extremely popular.
 We also put on a series of Brass on the Grass concerts every summer, making use of the magnificent band stand in the Arboretum.
 Local brass bands play in front of audiences numbering several hundred people.

 We lobby on behalf of the park and try to ensure that the Park’s best interest are considered in planning and other matters.